24 December 1973

 - In the year 1919, E.V.
-Ramasamy joined the Indian National Congress (INC), but resigned in 1925 when he strated feeling that only the interests of the Brahmins were being catered to by the party.
+Ramasamy joined the Indian National Congress (INC) but resigned in 1925 when he started feeling that only the interests of the few elite sections of society were being catered to by the party.

 - In 1924, Periyar participated in a non-violent satyagraha in Vaikom in Kerala.

 - From 1929 to 1932, he travelled to British Malaya, Europe, and Russia which had a great influence on him.

 - In 1939, E.V.
 Ramasamy became the head of the Justice Party, changed its name to Dravidar Kazhagam in 1944.

 - The party later split with one group led by C. N. Annadurai forming the Dravida Munnetra Kazhagam (DMK) in 1949.

 - He advocated for a separate, independent “Land of Dravidians” – Dravida Nadu while continuing the Self-Respect Movement.

 Also on this day